 I do not leave home without a good book, in the case of “end-to-the-world” scenarios like finding myself hanging out with a group of people who are regularly gossiping and enjoying other people’s problems (kidding).
 It is preferable to talk about new books, articles, people’s interest or hobbies.
 I prefer to be engaged in an extended conversation about dreams, ideas, questions or good books.

 Here is something that I believe: Energy and vibration are food to our souls.
 We must defend the person we want to become or act against what we do not wish to do.
 By firmly choosing between engaging or blocking superficial behavior.
 If the experience is soul-drenching, energy-sucking, contagious or forcing involuntary participation that destroys your vibe.

 Then maybe, just maybe, we need to get creative with ways on how to politely say no. I do not feel sorry for finding a way, to walk away from engagements that make me feel uncomfortable or destroy others.
 And believe it or not, choosing well how you spend your time and saying NO to things that might stress you are very healthy for your brain as well.

 Reading instead can help you understand other cultures, give you a mental replica of real-life scenarios and ability.
 It allows us to explain new worlds in our minds.
-In resume, reading makes it possible to visualize and understand other cultures and reduce prejudice.
+In resume, reading makes it possible to visualize and understand other cultures and cut prejudice.
 The benefits of reading are endless.

 What book would you add to the list?
 What are you reading?